 Most funeral homes will do their best to provide loving care for you once they know about your loss.

-Unfortunately, there are a lot of decisions to be made.
+Unfortunately, there are a lot of decisions to be made after the loss of your child.
 They know you are hurting and they will know how to guide you through what happens next.

 If there are unusual circumstances involved and you must delay the funeral for a few weeks, the process will not feel as rushed and you can take more time to make decisions like choosing a casket and place of burial or cremation.